dojo/docs/dojo/attr.rst

 Setting styles
 --------------

 The following example will set the "style" attribute of the given dom node.
-When you set "style" with dojo.attr() it delegates the work to :ref:`dojo.style() <dojo/style>`.
+When you set "style" with dojo.attr() it delegates the work to :ref:`dojo.style() <dojo/style>` if the third argument is an object.
+If the third argument is a string, then the value is set like any other attribute.

 .. code-example ::